Shreya-0501/Scamazon/README.md

 - Vendor

 The vendor has a choice to add and see the uploaded products, the customer can buy the products uploaded by the vendor, and can their his/her previous orders.
-There are options to filter, sort and search products using tags.
-After placing an order, the customer can view their orders, and tracking details.
+After placing an order, the customer can view their orders.

-The pictures that are uploaded by the vendor are stored in the database using MySQL.
+## Requirements

+- Flask==1.0.2
+	- (pip install Flask)
+- Python==3.9.5
+- MySQL
+- mysqlconnector
+	- (python3 -m pip install mysqlconnector)

+- The following are  downloaded automatically when you download flask

+	- itsdangerous==1.1.0
+	- Jinja2==2.10.1
+	- MarkupSafe==1.1.1
+	- Werkzeug==0.15.2

+## How to run

+Go to the directive project/flask
+- cd project/flask
+- python3 views.py
+	- Copy the link shown in the terminal to your browser